AdamWongCH/analytics-thinking/13-Experimentation & Causal Thinking (Extension)/lesson.md

 In the lab, you will:

-* evaluate whether an intervention made a difference
+* evaluate an intervention across three scenarios:

+  * A/B Testing
+  * Observational Data
+  * Difference-in-Differences

 ---